Stevenic/botbuilder-toybox/docs/reference/classes/botbuilder_toybox.showtyping.md

 This middleware lets you automatically send a 'typing' activity if your bot is taking too long to reply to a message.
 Most channels require you periodically send an additional 'typing' activity in order to keep the typing indicator lite so the middleware plugin will automatically send additional messages at a given rate until it sees the bot send a reply.

+**Usage Example**

     const { ShowTyping } = require('botbuilder-toybox-extensions');

     adapter.use(new ShowTyping());

-It should be noted that the plugin sends 'typing' activities directly through the bots adapter so these additional activities will not go through middleware or be logged.
+> It should be noted that the plugin sends 'typing' activities directly through the bots adapter so these additional activities will not go through middleware or be logged.

 ## Implements